mattfmiller/gretsch-guitars/README.md

 # Gretsch Guitars

-#### A clone of http://www.gretschguitars.com that allows users view Gretsch guitars and related news and information.
+#### A clone of http://www.gretschguitars.com that allows users view Gretsch guitars.

 #### By _**Matt Miller**_

 ## Description

 This webpage is a clone of the Gretsch guitars webpage as of May 4, 2018.
 It will allow users to view a list of Gretsch guitar models filtered by various attributes such as body style, newness, and artist affiliation.
-I will also display news and custom shop information.

 ## Setup/Installation Requirements